Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Related Work

 \subsection{Approaches for Safety Checks Under Uncertainty}

 Various approaches exist to ensure safety under uncertainty, each with its own set of strengths and limitations.
 Early work relied on Time-To-X metrics, where ``X'' represents a selected event such as collision (TTC), the last possible reaction (TTR), or braking (TTB), all measured along the longitudinal dimension \cite{minderhoud2001extended,hillenbrand2006efficient, zhang2006new, hillenbrand2007fahrerassistenz}.
 Later studies aimed to generalize these metrics into Cartesian space \cite{ward2014vehicle} and model them as probability distributions \cite{eidehall2008statistical, berthelot2011handling, berthelot2012novel, stellet2015uncertainty, stellet2016analytical}.
-However, using these metrics for interaction modeling over longer time horizons in urban driving scenarios can rapidly result in complex \mbox{formulations \cite{medina2023speed}.}
+However, these metrics do not scale well for longer time horizons \cite{medina2023speed}.

-In robotics, one common approach to ensure safety is preventing the overlap of an agent's occupancy with obstacles.
-While these occupancies can be represented with polygons \cite{schulman2014motion}, circles are often preferred because they enable differentiable overlap calculations \cite{ziegler2010fast,ziegler2014trajectory}.
-However, shapes based on circles do not inherently correspond to any parametric probability distribution, hence they are primarily used in robust approaches, such as \textit{formal verification}.
-Variations of these methods, which are employed in autonomous driving, apply set-based over-approximations to all reachable states of traffic participants within a specified environment over a given prediction horizon, and subsequently check for overlaps \cite{althoff2007online,althoff2007safety}.
-A major disadvantage of reachable set-based verification is that over-approximations can quickly grow over time and cause overly conservative behavior.
+A common approach to ensure safety is preventing any overlap between an agent's occupancy and obstacles.
+While these occupancies can be represented with polygons \cite{schulman2014motion}, circles are often preferred as they enable differentiable overlap calculations \cite{ziegler2010fast,ziegler2014trajectory}.
+The use of circle-based shapes is primarily employed in robust approaches, such as \textit{formal verification}, as they do not inherently correspond to parametric probability distributions.
+Variations of these methods, as used in autonomous driving, apply set-based over-approximations to model the reachable states of traffic participants over a given prediction horizon \cite{althoff2007online,althoff2007safety} A major disadvantage of reachable set-based verification is that over-approximations can quickly grow over time and cause defensive behavior.